fdabl/fdabl.github.io/menu/talks.md

 ---

 ## Talks & Workshops
+Understanding and Preventing Climate Breakdown.
+Workshop for CorrelAid Netherlands, November, 2021. [[Slides]({{ site.url }}/assets/talks/Climate-Workshop.pdf)]

+Anticipating Tipping Points in Dynamical Systems.
+Invited Talk at Radboud University, The Netherlands, November 2021.

-Learning to See and Act in the Era of Climate Breakdown.
-Workshop at the University of Amsterdam, October, 2021. [[Slides]({{ site.url }}/assets/talks/Climate-Workshop.pdf)]
+Understanding and Preventing Climate Breakdown.
+Workshop at the University of Amsterdam, October, 2021.

 Overlapping Time Scales Obscure Early Warning Signals of the Second COVID-19 Wave.
 Ignite Talk at the Interacting Tipping Elements in the Natural and Social Components of the Earth System Workshop, Bad Belzig, Germany, August, 2021. [[Slides]({{ site.url }}/assets/talks/Covid-EWS-Talk.html)]